-There is a persistent myth that suggests drinking pure Scotch whisky may dangerous.
-This article will get to the bottom of this common belief.
+There is a persistent myth that suggests drinking pure whisky may be dangerous.

 Is it safe to drink whisky neat?

-Drinking whisky neat is as safe as drinking any other spirit neat.
 Enjoying straight Scotch whisky is the same as drinking straight tequila, vodka, rum or any other spirit.

 To be called a “Scotch whisky” a spirit must be distilled in Scotland, have a minimum alcohol by volume (ABV) content of 40%, and aged for at least 3 years.

 When drinking such a strong spirit neat, it is much easier to drink a large quantity of alcohol within a short time period.

 Alcohol poisoning occurs when the body cannot process the large amount of alcohol that a person is consuming, causing their blood alcohol levels to reach a dangerous level.

 Avoid alcohol poisoning by always drinking in moderation.

-This can cause you to become inebriated and suffer from impaired judgement well before you expect it — causing you to make irrational decisions or undertake risky actions.
+This can cause you to become inebriated and suffer from impaired judgment well before you expect it — causing you to make irrational decisions or undertake risky actions.

-If you drink large quantities of Scotch whisky for many years, you may open yourself up to chronic illnesses including:
+If you drink large quantities of whisky for many years, you may open yourself up to chronic illnesses including:

-Cirrhosis of the liver occurs when the liver forms scar tissue and begins to harden.
+Cirrhosis of the liver Cirrhosis of the liver occurs when the liver forms scar tissue and begins to harden.
 It becomes difficult for blood to flow through the liver, leading to a buildup of toxins in the bloodstream.
 In severe cases, a liver transplant may be required.
 Again, this can be avoided by only drinking in moderation.

-As with any alcoholic beverage, there is a small chance that you will become addicted.
+Addiction As with any alcoholic beverage, there is a small chance that you will become addicted.
 The easiest way to avoid alcohol addiction is by drinking in moderation and having multiple days where you don’t drink each week.

-Alcohol can interfere with the function of certain types of medications including beta-blockers, antibiotics, pain relievers, antidepressants, anticoagulants, diabetes medication, and sleeping pills.
+Interference with medication Alcohol can interfere with the function of certain types of medications including beta-blockers, antibiotics, pain relievers, antidepressants, anticoagulants, diabetes medication, and sleeping pills.
 If you are taking any of these medications, ask your doctor if it is safe to drink whisky.

-Certain medical conditions can be made worse by drinking alcohol, including depression, cancer, and liver disease.
+May exacerbate other illnesses Certain medical conditions can be made worse by drinking alcohol, including depression, cancer, and liver disease.
 If you are already ill, ask your doctor if it is safe to drink Scotch whisky.

 What about the benefits of drinking Scotch whisky neat?